samwarnick/samwarnick.com/src/pages/site.md

 - Ignore all these if it feels right.
   - Except for the Oxford comma you monster.

+Disagree with these?
+You can attempt to politely tell me why I should change something.
+Or keep quiet and do whatever you want on your own blog.

 ## //TODO:
 <ul>
 	{%- for issue in githubIssues -%}